aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ### Visitors

-An AST is a recursive data structure, for which we're going to write a couple of recursive functions.
+An AST is a recursive data structure, for which we're going to write a few recursive functions.
 We might code one like

     # in examples.py:
     def example(t):